quickwit-oss/quickwit/quickwit/rest-api-tests/README.md

 some expectation.

-- **method**: attribute gives the list of HTTP method to test.
+- **method**: gives the list of HTTP methods to test.
 If there is more than one, they will be all tested.
 - **params**: describes the parameters that should be sent as query strings.
 - **json**: describes the JSON body, sent with the query
 - **expected**: describes the expectation.
-The below

 # Expectations